Clare Armitage – SPARK NT Curator 2017 – 2018

 Sarah Pirrie is a Darwin-based educator, artist and curator.
 She works across a conceptual, site-responsive and often collaborative art practice that incorporates drawing, sculpture, installation, events and public interventions.
 Pirrie’s work has referenced a range of social and environmental issues and is often shaped by local activity and phenomena.
 She is Lecturer in Art at Charles Darwin University and current SPARK NT Curator with Artback NT.

-As SPARK NT Curator, Pirrie is awarded a $10,000 development budget and $10,000 curatorial fee to initiate and deliver the exhibition We are: We eat.
+As SPARK NT Curator, Pirrie is awarded a $10,000 development budget and $10,000 curatorial fee to initiate and deliver the exhibition We Eat We Are.

-Pirrie’s exhibition, We are: We eat, will draw on of a range of contemporary NT artists to consider food as a cultural determinant, shared language and environmental resource.
+Pirrie’s exhibition, We Eat We Are, will draw on of a range of contemporary Northern Territory artists to consider food as a cultural determinant, shared language and environmental resource.

 ‘Everyone loves food and I feel it’s one of our best communication tools’, said Pirrie.
 ‘I hope the universality and local specificity of the theme will resonate with both regional and urban NT audiences to freely identify with the diplomacy of food in our society, environments and everyday existence’.